 Don’t worry about knowing these tax rules.
 TurboTax asks you simple questions about you and gives you the tax deductions and credits you’re eligible for based on your answers.
 TurboTax also has Covid-19 Guidance to help you through the biggest impacts this year like stimulus payments and unemployment.

-If you have questions, you can connect live via one-way video to a TurboTax Live CPA or tax expert with an average of 12 years experience to get your tax questions answered.
-TurboTax Live CPAs and Enrolled Agents are available in English and Spanish year round and can also review, sign, and file your tax return or you can fully hand over your taxes from start to finish to a TurboTax Live Full Service CPA or tax expert all from the comfort of your home.
+If you have questions, you can connect live via one-way video to a TurboTax Live tax expert with an average of 12 years experience to get your tax questions answered.
+TurboTax Live tax experts are available in English and Spanish year round and can also review, sign, and file your tax return or you can fully hand over your taxes from start to finish to a TurboTax Live Full Service tax expert all from the comfort of your home.